-What about electronic signatures?
-Are documents that you receive in your email and “sign” with the click of a button enforceable by law?
-If you’re questioning the validity of the computer-generated signatures on documents you send and receive, we can help.
-We’ll explain:
+However, this sudden shift from physical to digital has left us wondering about the effectiveness, security, and legality of many ‘new’ practices, right?
+One such practice that makes document authorization much simpler these days – electronic signatures – could also raise these concerns.
+Are documents that you receive in your email and “sign” with the click of a button legally binding?
+If you’re wondering about the validity of the computer-generated signatures on documents that you send and receive, we can help.
+In this blog, let’s explore:

 - what electronic signatures are

 - how to create an electronic signature and its benefits